AdobeDocs/experience-platform.en/help/destinations/api/activate-segments-file-based-destinations.md

 1. Create an input schema
 2. Create an output schema
-3. Set up a mapping to connect the created schemas
+3. Set up a mapping set to connect the created schemas

 For example, to obtain the following mapping shown in the UI, you would need to go through the three steps listed above and detailed in the next headings.